 Your employer must make sure that a redundancy policy doesn't directly or indirectly discriminate against older workers.

-For example, indirect discrimination could occur if your employer only selects part-time workers for redundancy, when a large number of these may be older workers.
+For example, indirect discrimination could occur if your employer only selects part-time workers for redundancy, where many may be older workers.
 The only exceptions are where an age requirement can be 'objectively justified'.

 There is no upper or lower age limit on the entitlement of statutory redundancy pay.
 Your employer will have to pay you the statutory minimum redundancy payment even if you are under 18.